Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Existence and stability of the Cauchy horizon

 In this context, $\mathcal{P}$ corresponds to a region containing the event horizon and extending inside the dynamical black hole under investigation.
 In the course of the following proofs, we actually work with solutions defined in

 for some $v_1 \ge v_0$.
 We require (finitely many times) that the values of $U$ and $v_1$ are, respectively, sufficiently small and sufficiently large.
 A posteriori, this implies that our results hold in a region adjacent to both the event horizon and the Cauchy horizon of the dynamical black hole under investigation.
-Notice, however, that we \textbf{do not} modify the initial data set $\mathcal{D}_0$ during the proof by bootstrap.
-We only highlight the steps where we constrain the values of $U$ and $v_1$.
+We will highlight the steps where we constrain the values of $U$ and $v_1$.
 This occurs finitely many times and depends only on the $L^{\infty}$ norm of the initial data and possibly on $\eta$, $R$ (see proposition \ref{prop: redshift}), $Y$ (see proposition \ref{prop: noshift}), and $\varepsilon$ (see proposition \ref{prop: blueshift}).
 These quantities can ultimately be chosen in terms of the initial data.

 In this section, we are also going to prove that the \textbf{apparent horizon}

 is a non-empty $C^1$ curve for large values of the $v$ coordinate.
 It is also convenient to define the \textbf{regular region}